 Stablecoins do not deal with the issues of extreme volatility as compared to other cryptocurrencies.
-They leverage the benefits of cryptocurrencies, including immutability, transparency, security, fast transactions, digital wallets, privacy and low fees without losing the trust and stability provided by fiat currency.
+They leverage the benefits of cryptocurrencies, including immutability, transparency, security, fast transactions, digital wallets, privacy and low fees, without losing the trust and stability of fiat currency.

 Stablecoins are categorized mainly into the following types:

-Collateralized Stablecoins are coins whose values are backed by specific collateral.
+Collateralized stablecoins are coins whose values are backed by specific collaterals.
 They are further classified as:

 - Fiat-backed stablecoins

 Fiat-backed stablecoins are pegged to the value of fiat currency.
 The first fiat-backed stablecoin was Tether (USDT), which brought the concept of a cryptocurrency pegged to the US dollar value and supported by reserves representing the total market capitalization.
 Other examples of fiat-backed stablecoins include PAXOS Standard and USD coin.